lanl/spiner/doc/sphinx/src/databox.rst

 used in the array by the serialized ``DataBox`` object.
 This method is non-destructive; the original ``DataBox`` is unchanged.
 The function

+.. cpp:function:: std::size_t DataBox::setPointer(T *src);

+with the overload

+.. cpp:function:: std::size_t DataBox::setPointer(char *src);

+sets the underlying tabulated data from the src pointer, which is assumed to be the right size and shape.
+This is useful for the deSerialize function (described below) and for building your own serialization/de-serialization routines in composite objects.
+The function

 .. cpp:function:: std::size_t DataBox::deSerialize(char *src);

 initializes a ``DataBox`` to match the serialized ``DataBox``